House chores keep piling up? We are here to give you a hand.

 Regardless, just 6% say that they choose to get a professional’s help for the cleaning of their properties.
 While the pandemic has made us all highly aware of the importance of social distancing and isolation, having a reliable and fully vetted cleaner can help take the pressure off.
 Thus, giving families some flexibility and the opportunity to engage in more pleasant activities together.

 For most of us, it seems like the pandemic didn’t manage to spark that big love for cleaning after all.
-Nevertheless, it certainly changed our perception of hygiene and made us recognise the many potential threats we come into contact daily that can harbour dangerous germs for quite some time.
+Nevertheless, it certainly changed our perception of hygiene and made us recognise the many potential threats we come into contact with daily that can harbour dangerous germs for quite some time.

 So, when it comes to germs and disinfection, we can sum up the results of the study as follows:

 While it appears that we will have to continue to stay highly alert about germs and hygiene, it is important to remember that we are not alone in this.
 We are all struggling, but there are people who can help us get through this, take the burden off and help us adjust to the new “normal” as smoothly as possible.
-It is up to us to ask for help when needed, and try to get by as best we can.
+It is up to us to ask for help when needed and try to get by as best we can.

 We have antiviral sanitisation, regular cleaning and many other services.